-Everyone knows Prince William and Prince Harry are Queen Elizabeth‘s grandchildren, but did you know the royal monarch shares eight total grandkids with her beloved husband, Prince Philip?
-Her Majesty is the doting grandma of her other grandchildren, Peter Phillips, Zara Tindall, Princess Beatrice, Princess Eugenie, Lady Louise Windsor and James, Viscount Severn.
+Everyone knows Prince William and Prince Harry are Queen Elizabeth‘s grandchildren, but did you know the royal monarch shared eight total grandkids with her beloved late husband, Prince Philip?
+Her Majesty was the doting grandma of her other grandchildren, Peter Phillips, Zara Tindall, Princess Beatrice, Princess Eugenie, Lady Louise Windsor and James, Viscount Severn.

-Long before they became a grandma and grandpa, Elizabeth and the late Duke of Edinburgh — who died at age 99 in April 2021 — tied the knot in 1947.
+Long before they became a grandma and grandpa, Elizabeth — who died in September 2022 — and the late Duke of Edinburgh — who died at age 99 in April 2021 — tied the knot in 1947.
 Together, they experienced parenthood when they welcomed Prince Charles in 1948, followed by Princess Anne in 1950, Prince Andrew in 1960 and Prince Edward in 1964.

 Once they grew up, Elizabeth and Philip’s kids started creating families of their own, and before they knew it, the royal couple became the proud grandparents of eight grandkids.
 Charles shares his two children, William and Harry, with late wife Princess Diana, while Anne is the mom of Peter and Zara with Mark Phillips.
 Andrew, on the other hand, shares Beatrice and Eugenie with former wife Sarah Ferguson, and Edward is the dad of Louise and James with spouse Sophie, Countess of Wessex.

 As the queen and duke’s grandchildren have aged, they’ve embraced their roles in the royal family.
 Though the British monarchy is in their blood, Edward’s wife, Sophie, once revealed their daughter was “shocked” to learn her own grandma was actually the Queen of England.